iamprateeksmith/NLP_Word_Embedding_Techniques_for_TextAnalysis/README.md

 The output is:
 [('dry', 0.6215552091598511), ('neat', 0.5800684094429016), ('leather', 0.5562355518341064), ('cotton', 0.5484817624092102), ('heated', 0.5442177653312683), ('woollen', 0.5423670411109924), ('linen', 0.5314322710037231), ('tidy', 0.526747465133667), ('fur', 0.5222363471984863), ('starched', 0.5206629037857056)]
 These words are considered to have some connection with ‘clean’.
-Summary
+<br><br><hr>
+## Summary<hr><br>

-In the above blog post, we introduced and explained two commonly-used word embedding techniques (TF-IDF and Word2vec).
+    Two commonly-used word embedding techniques (TF-IDF and Word2vec).
 Each method includes an introduction, diagram, implementation, and elaboration with code on a real-world dataset.
 Further, we have also included Training Tricks (improvement methods) for the model.
 Word Embedding is the foundation of any major text analysis task, and we hope to have done justice to this topic by covering it in-depth.